-Dr. Carrano has held formal faculty appointments at universities in Japan, Turkey, USA and Venezuela and was awarded a NASA Fellow appointment at the Marshall Space Flight Center.
-He has also been appointed as Fulbright specialist with upcoming assignments in Europe.
-He is the recipient of the Outstanding Teaching Award at Auburn University (2014), UPS Minority Award (2013), IIE Curriculum Innovations Award (2009), IIE Lean Teaching Award (2010) and EPA P3 Prize Award (2005 and 2016).
+Dr. Carrano has held formal faculty appointments at universities in Japan, Turkey, USA and Venezuela and was awarded a NASA Fellow appointment at the Marshall Space Flight Center (2016).
+He has also served as a Fulbright scholar in Italy (2018) and is the recipient of the Outstanding Teaching Award at Auburn University (2014), UPS Minority Award (2013), IIE Curriculum Innovations Award (2009), IIE Lean Teaching Award (2010) and EPA P3 Prize Award (2005 and 2016).
+While a student at NC State University, he was inducted into the Honor Society of Phi Kappa Phi (1998).

 He earned his PhD. and M.Sc. degrees from the Fitts Department of Industrial and Systems Engineering at North Carolina State University and his B.S. degree from Universidad Catolica Andres Bello (Venezuela).
 He served as the President of the College Industry Council in Material Handling Education (CICMHE) during 2014-2015 and is a senior member of IIE, SME and ASEE.